IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic unpause
 {: #unpause}

 Unpause all processes within a running container.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/unpause/" target="_blank">unpause</a> command in the Docker help.
+For more information, see the [unpause](https://docs.docker.com/reference/commandline/unpause/){: new_window} command in the Docker help.
 To pause a container, see the [bluemix ic pause](#pause) command.

 ```
 bluemix ic unpause CONTAINER